-To pass the course you must pass the lab exam, and once you pass the lab exam you will need to score at least 50 overall (out of 100) in the course to pass it.
+To pass the course you need to score at least 50 overall (out of 100) from all the assessment components.

 Quizzes

 The two quizzes are given to provide you with some early feedback on some sections of the course.
 They will be multiple choice and will be conducted online on Moodle at specific dates and time windows, as will be announced in class and on Moodle.
 The quizzes must be completed during the allocated time once they are started.
 Marks will be assigned according to the correctness of the responses.